sebastiandedeyne/sebastiandedeyne.com/content/posts/vite-with-laravel/vite-with-laravel.md

 `build.manifest` generates a `manifest.json` file our Laravel app will read to discover the asset file names.

-`build.outDir` determines where the final build will en up.
+`build.outDir` determines where the final build will end up.
 In a Laravel app, this must be in the `public` directory.
 I recommend a subdirectory like `public/build` to make it easier to `.gitignore`.

 Because we modified the `outDir`, we need to configure `base`.
 This ensures all of the path references in the files Vite generates will also point to `/build/`.
 On the development server (`command === 'serve'`), assets are served from `http://localhost:3000`.
 Because `outDir` isn't used on the development server, we shouldn't override `base`.